 You will study a range of topics about the world around you.
 You will gain a unique insight into different cultures and how they interact with the environment, including how to reduce their impact on the environment.
 You will develop your ability to explain the effect that different human and physical processes can have on the environment and evaluate the sustainability of how humans are using different environments around the world.
-Geography compliments other written subjects such as History and Sociology.
+Geography complements other written subjects such as Biology, Chemistry and History.

-1. Global Geographical Issues - includes the study of the Hazardous Earth, Development and the Challenges of an Urbanising world.

-2. UK Geographical Issues - includes the study of the UK's evolving physical and human landscape and the undertaking of compulsory physical and human fieldwork which students will have to answer questions on in the exam.

-3. People & Environmental Issues: Making Geographical Decisions - includes the study of people and the biosphere, forests under threat and consuming energy resources.
-This is a decision making exercise, where you study a specific place in detail, such as Antarctica or Iceland.
+- 1. Global Geographical Issues includes the study of hazardous earth, development and the challenges of an urbanising world. - 2.
+UK Geographical Issues includes the study of the UK's evolving physical and human landscapes and the undertaking of compulsory physical and human fieldwork, which students will have to answer questions on in the exam. - 3.
+People & Environmental Issues: Making Geographical Decisions includes the study of people and the biosphere, forests under threat and consuming energy resources.
+This is a decision-making exercise where you study a specific place in detail, such as Russia or Indonesia.

-Pupils will sit three external examinations at the end of Year 11 which contain multiplechoice questions, question which respond to maps, photographs, graphs, data or articles, 3 longer (8-12 mark) questions on a geographical issue are featured in each paper.
+Pupils will sit three external examinations at the end of Year 11 containing questions relating to maps, photographs, graphs, data or articles.
+Short answer questions (1-4 marks) and 3-4 longer questions (8-12 marks) are featured in each paper.